 - We do not recommend “winging it”.
 Create an itinerary, make reservations and check entrance requirements for every place you want to visit before you arrive.
 Many, if not most places are not allowing walk-ins.

-- Some tour companies are still not operating or they are only operating certain tours on specific days.
-They require a minimum number of people so this is not a good time to be a solo traveler relying only on public transportation and tours.
+- Some tour companies are not operating or only operating certain tours on specific days.
+Many companies also require a minimum of 2 people to run tours so this is not a great time to be a very frugal solo traveler relying only on public transportation and tours.
+Hopefully volume will go up in December and it will get easier for solo travelers to book tours.

 - For everything you prepay, ask for the cancellation policy in case anything changes with the pandemic.